What is the Average Payout for a Dog Bite?

 Table of Contents

-If you get injured in such cases in California, you need a personal injury lawyer experienced in dog bites who will fight for you to get the highest settlement possible.
-Contact Arash Law today to book a free consultation and learn more about California dog bite law.
+If you get injured in such cases in California, consider hiring a personal injury lawyer experienced in dog bites who can help you seek compensation.
+Contact Arash Law to book a free initial consultation and learn more about California dog bite laws.

 Average Payout For Dog Attacks In The U.S.

-Dog bite claims that lead to personal injury lawsuits now cost America billions annually.
+Dog bite claims that result in personal injury lawsuits currently cost America billions of dollars annually.
 The average payout for these claims is $58,545.
-California has always ranked first in the number of dog bite claims since 2013.
-Based on the latest data, the state had over 2,000 claims in 2023, with an average dog bite settlement of $68,000.
+California has typically ranked first in the number of dog bite claims since 2013.
+Based on the latest data, the state had over 2,000 claims in 2023, with an average settlement for dog bite claims of $68,000.

-According to the Insurance Information Institute (III), these are the average payouts for a dog bite in the top 10 states in America for 2023:
+According to the Insurance Information Institute (III), these are the average payouts for a dog bite in 10 states in America for 2023:

 Factors That Affect A Dog Bite Settlement

-The actual amount that injured victims may receive differs based on the specific circumstances of each case.
+The actual amount that injured victims could pursue may vary depending on the specific circumstances of each case.
 In particular, here are the factors that affect a dog bite settlement:

 Nature Of The Attack